 (a) Be operated pursuant to law;

-(b) Be approved for payment of Medicare benefits or be qualified to receive approval for payment of Medicare benefits, if so requested;
+(b) Be approved for payment of Medicare and/or Medicaid benefits or be qualified to receive approval for payment of Medicare and/or Medicaid benefits, if so requested;

-(c) Be primarily engaged in providing, in addition to room and board accommodations, skilled nursing care under the supervision of a duly licensed physician;
+(c) Be engaged in providing, in addition to room and board accommodations, skilled nursing care under the supervision of a duly licensed physician;

-(d) Provide continuous twenty-four-hour-a-day nursing service by or under the supervision of a registered nurse; and
+(d) Except for an “assisted living facility” or a “continued care retirement community,” provide continuous twenty-four-hour-a-day nursing service by or under the supervision of a registered nurse; and

 (e) Maintain a daily medical record of each patient.

-(2) The definition of the home or facility may provide that the term shall not be inclusive of:
+(2) The definition of the home or facility is permitted but is not required to exclude:

 (a) A home, facility or part of a home or facility used primarily for rest;

-(b) A home or facility for the aged or for the care of drug addicts or alcoholics; or
+(b) A home or facility for the aged and/or for the care of individuals with a substance use disorder; or

 (c) A home or facility primarily used for the care and treatment of mental diseases or disorders, or for custodial or educational care.

 Drafting Note: The laws of the states relating to nursing and extended care facilities recognized in health insurance policies are not uniform.
-Reference to the individual state law may be required in structuring this definition.
+Reference to the individual state or federal Medicare or Medicaid law may be required in structuring this definition.

+C. “Home health care agency":

+(1) Is an agency approved under Medicare;

+(2) Is licensed to provide home health care under applicable state law; or

+(3) Meets all the following requirements:

+(a) It is primarily engaged in providing home health care services;

+(b) Its policies are established by a group of professional personnel, including at least one physician and one licensed nurse;

+(c) A physician or a registered nurse provides supervision of home health care services;

+(d) It maintains clinical records on all patients; and

+(e) It has a full-time administrator.

+Drafting Note: State licensing laws vary concerning the scope of “home health care” or “home health agency services” and should be consulted.
+In addition, a few states have mandated benefits for home health care, including the definition of required services.

-C. “Hospital” may be defined in relation to its status, facilities and available services or to reflect its accreditation by the Joint Commission on Accreditation of Healthcare Organizations.
+D. “Hospital” means in relation to its status, facilities and available services or to reflect its accreditation by the Joint Commission.

 (1) The definition of the term “hospital” shall not be more restrictive than one requiring that the hospital: